ProvableHQ/leo/documentation/guides/testing.md

 The test file is a Leo program that imports the program in `main.leo`.
 The test functions will all be annotated with `@test` above the function declaration.

-A test program can also name any library or program listed in the package's `dependencies`, so tests can construct a dependency's types or call its functions directly.
-See [`dependencies` vs. `dev_dependencies`](./dependencies.md#dependencies-vs-dev_dependencies) for what each dependency list makes visible.
+A test program can name a library or program in the package `dependencies`.
+Thus, tests can construct dependency types or call dependency functions directly.
+See [`dependencies` vs. `dev_dependencies`](./dependencies.md#dependencies-vs-dev_dependencies) for visibility rules.

 This tutorial will use an example program which can be found in the [example's repository](https://github.com/ProvableHQ/leo-examples/tree/main/example_with_test).

 :::info
-Developers can add multiple `leo` files to the test directory but must ensure that the name of the test file matches the program name within that test file.
-For example, if the name of the test file is `test_example_program.leo`, the program name in that file must be `test_example_program.aleo`.
+You can add multiple `.leo` files to the test directory.
+Each test file name must match the program name in that file.
+For example, `test_example_program.leo` must contain the program name `test_example_program.aleo`.
 :::

 ### Testing Entry Functions